SomeSweat/python-security-utils/README.md

 The s.py file is a grade average calculator that rounds the average to the last 2 decimal points(eg. 2.55).
 And my newest project which is the todo.py is just a todo list where you can add, view and remove tasks.
 As of right now i am working on an expense tracker after which i will actually turn the code into usable apps not just terminal/cmd usage.
 Or i might start working on a new repo depends on where the wind will take me.

-print("Hello World")
+Through the code I wrote I have learned that debugging takes longer then writing the actual code and that programms can crash very easily if wrong inputs are not accounted for. print("Hello World")